PeterO-13/flask-Login/README.md

+The application serves as a simple note-taking platform allowing users to create accounts, log in, and create notes associated with their accounts.
+It uses Flask, SQLAlchemy for database management, Flask-Login for user session management, and provides basic functionalities such as creating, viewing, and deleting notes for authenticated users.

 Features
 User Authentication: Users can create accounts and log in securely.
 Create Notes: Authenticated users can create new notes with a title and content.